Bay of Plenty, New Zealand: What to pack, what to wear, and when to go [2024]

 January

-January in Bay of Plenty is a perfect temperature.
+January in Bay of Plenty is warm.
 The rain can amount to several inches/centimeters.
 During this time, temperatures average in the 60s F (high 10s C) to 70s F (mid 20s C).

 What to wear/what to pack: